Iambian/CEVidium/DOCS/file_formats.md

 *   Immediately following all frame data (if the video palette is adaptive) is a delta palette update.
 This update consists of a `PALETTE_BITMAP` and, optionally, corresponding color data.

-    *   **`PALETTE_BITMAP`**: A 16-bit bitfield (2 bytes) that specifies which of the 16 hardware palette entries (fields 0-15) are being updated.
+    *   **`PALETTE_BITMAP`**: A 16-bit bitfield (2 bytes) that specifies which of the 16 hardware palette entries are being updated.
+        *   The hardware palette is 16 entries wide, but entry 0 is reserved for the color black and cannot be changed.
+There are 15 changeable entries (1-15).
         *   Each '1' bit in the bitmap indicates that the corresponding hardware palette entry will be updated.
-Bit 0 (LSB) maps to hardware palette field 0, and bit 15 (MSB) maps to hardware palette field 15.
+Bit 0 (LSB) maps to hardware palette entry 1, and bit 14 maps to hardware palette entry 15.
+Bit 15 (MSB) of the bitmap is unused.
         *   The `PALETTE_BITMAP` is read from LSB to MSB.
         *   If the frame is not adaptive, or if the frame `TYPE` does not carry frame data (e.g., `End of Video`), the `PALETTE_BITMAP` will be `0x0000`, and no color information will follow.
         *   Note: `PALETTE_BITMAP` is expected even after `Duplicate Frame` (TYPE 0x03) frames.